ptoledo-teaching/training-bigdata-002/README.md

 With the executin of spark, the workers start to accumulate the history of previous executions in **~/spark/work**.
 This could lead to an exhaustion of disk that prevents new executions.

-This command goes through each worker and empty the work folder.
+This command goes through each worker and deletes all the jar files in the work folder, in this way the logs of previous executions (with a typical small size) are still available.
 In the process shows the initial and final disk use in the machine.

 ### get_usage.sh